mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

 We tag all methods of the Database class that do "Create" operations with the synonymous word "save".
 Here we list all save methods with a brief description of each method.
-We refer to the docstring pages for detailed (and most up to date) usage:
+Consult the docstring pages for detailed and most up to date usage:

 1.  :code:`save_data` is probably the most common method you will use.
 The first argument is one of the atomic objects defined in MsPASS